-I hear so often that one of the main reasons people continue to eat packaged, processed and fast food is that it is quick, convenient and doesn’t take a lot of time to fix.
-But there are plenty of meals that are quick and simple to make right at home…meals that are much healthier and nourishing to your body.
+So often I hear that one of the main reasons people continue to eat packaged, processed and fast food is that it is quick and convenient.
+And it doesn’t take a lot of time to fix.
+But there are plenty of meals that are quick and simple to make right at home.
+Meals that are much healthier and nourishing to your body!

 This week’s featured slow cooker recipe is stuffed pepper soup.
 This meal is very hearty and simple to make.
 It is great topped with some raw shredded cheddar cheese and paired with some homemade cornbread or a nice salad full of fresh veggies.
 You can also substitute fresh pastured ground sausage for the ground beef if you choose!